How solar energy compares to other renewable sources of energy

 Solar versus Wind

-Like Solar PV, wind power is a mature technology with potential to supply a significant fraction of our power needs.
-While wind power is cost effective in many parts of the world, it is less versatile than solar PV.
-Wind patterns vary greatly, so turbines must be placed in specific locations which are often far from population centres where power is not needed.
-Solar PV, on the other hand, can be deployed close to load centres.
+Like Solar PV, wind power is a mature technology with the potential to supply a significant fraction of our power needs.
+While wind power is cost-effective in many parts of the world, it is less versatile than solar PV.
+Wind patterns vary greatly, so turbines must be placed in specific locations which are often far from population centers where power is not needed.
+Solar PV, on the other hand, can be deployed close to load centers.
 This reduces the burden on transmission lines – and in the case of onsite or rooftop solar, there is no reliance on transmission lines at all.